-Under NC child custody laws, the unmarried mother is considered to have the primary or natural right to custody of a child born when she is not married, or if the father is not on the birth certificate.
+Under NC child custody laws, the unmarried mother is considered to have the primary or natural right to custody of a child born when she is not married and if the father is not on the birth certificate.
 This means the mother has the legal right to custody, control, and care of the child.
 The mother’s rights are greater than those of the father or any other person in these circumstances.
 These rights can change under NC child custody laws, if the mother is proven unfit or has abandoned the child.

 Father’s Custody Rights

-An unmarried father won’t obtain primary physical custody over a mother who is a good parent (without a court order), but may be able to establish rights regarding custody or visitation.
+An unmarried father who isn’t on the birth certificate won’t obtain primary physical custody over a mother who is a good parent (without a court order), but may be able to establish rights regarding custody or visitation.
 Under NC child custody laws, unmarried fathers who want to secure custody of a child must take legal action.
 By establishing paternity, the father’s name can be added to the birth certificate and be would, therefore, be notified of proceedings affecting custody.
 The father’s name on the child’s birth certificate will give him automatic recognition as the legal father and an equal amount of standing in court as the mother.
 A father’s rights to custody depend on his suitability as determined by the family court.